Affinity Design

 1. In the key creation form, select Restrict Plugins

-• core, ghl, ghl-social, ga4, gbp, github, google-ads, meta-ads, wordpress, twilio, sendgrid, image-generation, cloudflare, verification
+• core, ghl, ghl-social, ga4, gbp, github, google-ads, meta-ads, reddit-ads, wordpress, twilio, sendgrid, cloudflare, vercel, communications, verification, image-generation, docs

 Example: A marketing team key might only need ga4, meta-ads, google-ads, and gbp.